-On scheduled exams days, students can choose to take the exam from any location where they are able to access a computer.
+On scheduled exams days, there will be no in-person class held.
+Students can choose to take the exam from any location where they are able to access a computer.
 The exams will be available in Blackboard for a specific amount of time, they will be timed, once a student opens the exam they will not be able to close their browser until the exam is complete.
 The exam questions will be randomized so that no 2 students will take the same exam.

-Special Requirements: If you miss an exam, you cannot make it up, but your optional CUMULATIVE final exam can be used to replace either your lowest score or an exam you missed.
+Special Requirements: If you miss an exam, you cannot make it up, but there will be an optional CUMULATIVE final exam available which can be used to replace either your lowest score or an exam you missed.
 If you miss more than two exams, you will be asked to drop the class.